jamescl604/MSCognitiveSpeechForVoiceAttack/Readme.md

 3. Get the **Subscription Key** and **Region** for your Speech subscription
 4. Download the latest release of the plug-in (zip file)
 5. Open/extract the zip file, copy the **MSCognitiveTextToSpeech** folder to your Voice Attack "apps" folder (i.e. Voice Attack/apps/MSCognitiveTextToSpeech/)
-6. Edit the settings in the **MSCognitiveTextToSpeech.dll.config** file (i.e. voice, language, caching, radio effect, etc.)
+6. Edit the settings in the **MSCognitiveTextToSpeech.dll.config** file
-7. Add your Speech Service Subscription Key to the **private.config** file
+     - Modify AzureSubscriptionKey and AzureRegion settings
+     - Review and modify any of the other settings if you don't like the defaults
-8. In Voice Attack, go Options (wrench icon) > General >  ensure "**Enable Plug-in Support**" is enabled
+7. In Voice Attack, go Options (wrench icon) > General >  ensure "**Enable Plug-in Support**" is enabled
-9. **Run a test** :
+8. **Run a test** :
    - Add a command that calls the plug-in (under the Other > Advanced > Execute an External Plugin Function)
    - Set the "Context" field to the text your want to be spoken (it also supports tokens)
    - Ensure the "Wait for the plug-in function to finish before continuing" is enabled
    - Save the command then execute it.
 You should hear the text spoken out loud in the voice you selected if it's working.
 If not, see the Troubleshooting section below.

->**Note**: the plug-in is pre-configured to save (cache) the generated audio files into the Voice Attach/Sounds/MSCognitiveTextToSpeech folder.
-You can disable this or change the location in the "Voice Attach/Apps/MSCognitiveTextToSpeech/MSCognitiveTextToSpeech.dll.config" file
+>**Note**: the plug-in is pre-configured to save (cache) the generated audio files into the Voice Attack/Sounds/MSCognitiveTextToSpeech folder.
+You can disable this or change the location in the "Voice Attack/Apps/MSCognitiveTextToSpeech/MSCognitiveTextToSpeech.dll.config" file

 ## FAQ